csound/manual/docs/opcodes/hilbert2.md

 _hilbert2_ is a DFT-based implementation of the Hilbert Transform producing two outputs in quadrature (90 degree phase difference across the spectrum).
 Unlike the IIR-based _hilbert_ opcode, _hilbert2_ has a linear frequency response.
 Given that it employs a streaming algorithm, a delay of fftsize samples will be imposed between input and output.

-Example
+## Examples

 Here is an example of the hilbert2 opcode.
-It uses the file [hilbert2.csd](../../examples/hilbert2.csd).
+It uses the file [hilbert2.csd](../examples/hilbert2.csd).

 ``` csound-csd title="Example of the hilbert2 opcode." linenums="1"
 --8<-- "examples/hilbert2.csd"